-Transportation officials from Washington, D.C. and Maryland held a demonstration to show how dangerous it is to speed through areas with lots of pedestrian traffic.
+Transportation officials from Washington, D.C., and Maryland held a demonstration to show how dangerous it is to speed through areas with lots of pedestrian traffic.

-The officials blocked off a street, set up a dummy at the end of the street and simulated different scenarios that could lead to pedestrian accidents.
-When going the posted speed of 25 mph, the test car came to a stop a safe distance from the dummy.
+The officials blocked off a street, set up a dummy at the end of the street, and simulated different scenarios that could lead to pedestrian accidents.
+When going at the posted speed of 25 mph, the test car came to a stop a safe distance from the dummy.
 When speeding at 35 mph, as most cars do in that neighborhood, the car slammed into the dummy and dislocated its head.

 Trauma surgeon Jack Sava of the Washington Hospital Center said that accidents like these typically lead to traumatic brain injuries.
 He and the other officials hoped that a visual demonstration of these accidents would inspire residents to slow down in residential areas.